Froyle Speedwatch

 Have the speed monitoring efforts had any effect so far?

-Initial data from the ASWs, suggests that relatively few vehicles are the most persistent speeders and responsible for the highest speeds.
-For example, of the 40,000 vehicles entering Froyle from the Bentley direction during Q2 2024, 2-3%, or 1,000 were travelling faster than 35 mph – although many of these were going significantly faster than 35mph with about fifty exceeding 40 mph and four over 50 mph.
-Data from the ASW suggests about 40 individual vehicles account for about half of those exceeding 35 mph, with 10 or more instances of each over the quarter.
+For example, of the 40,000 vehicles entering Froyle from the Bentley direction during 2024, 2-3%, or 1,000 were travelling faster than 35 mph – although many of these were going significantly faster than 35 mph with about fifty exceeding 40 mph and four over 50 mph.
+Data from the ASWs, suggests that the most persistent speeders and those responsible for the highest speeds relate to relatively few vehicles with about 40 individual vehicles accounting for about half of those exceeding 36 mph and each being recorded 10 or more over the period.

 What else can be done?